- Fulfillment by Amazon (FBA) is a fulfillment program offered by Amazon in which retailers store their products in Amazon’s fulfillment centers

 - Merchants can become official Seller Fulfilled Prime members after successfully completing a trial period and are responsible for picking, packing, and shipping orders the same day they’re placed

 It’s no secret that Amazon is the lifeblood of countless online merchants across the world.
 Two of its major fulfillment options, FBA and Seller Fulfilled Prime, are used extensively by many eCommerce companies the world over to power their fulfillment and shipping operations.
 However, the two differ greatly in a number of important ways - all of which greatly impact how online merchants fulfill and ship their orders to customers.

-This guide takes a closer look at what FBA and Seller Fulfilled Prime are and examines five crucial differences between them in detail!
+This guide takes a closer look at what FBA and Seller Fulfilled Prime is and examines five crucial differences between them in detail!

 What is FBA?

-Other services that Amazon handles on retailers’ behalf includes storage, customer service and returns.
+Amazon handles other services on retailers’ behalf include storage, customer service, and returns.
 Although the Amazon FBA program is largely a hands-off, low-maintenance option for retailers, it comes with associated fees.